Port F.C.

-Port Football Club (สโมสรฟุตบอลการท่าเรือ), formerly known as Port Authority of Thailand F.C. or Thai Port F.C., is a Thai professional football club based in Khlong Toei district of central Bangkok.
+Port Football Club (สโมสรฟุตบอลการท่าเรือ), formerly known as Port Authority of Thailand after its namesake owner, is a Thai professional football club based in Khlong Toei district of central Bangkok.
 They compete in the Thai League 1 and are one of the most successful clubs in Thai football, having won the Kor Royal Cup 8 times and the Queen's Cup 6 times.
 In 2009 Thai Port added the Thai FA Cup to their list of honours.
 In 2010, the club was triumphant again as they won the newly introduced Thai League Cup.

 History

 1967–1968: Foundation

 Founded in 1967 as Port Authority of Thailand Football Club by Major Prachuap Suntranakul, who was the director of Port Authority of Thailand at the time.
-He took on the role of chairman of Port Authority of Thailand F.C and was instrumental in helping the club during its initial years.
+He took on the role of chairman of Port Authority of Thailand and was instrumental in helping the club during its initial years.

 1968–1980: Golden age

-In 1968 Port Authority of Thailand F.C. were crowned Kor Royal Cup winners, which sparked the most successful era in the club's history as they went on to win six Kor Royal Cup titles between 1968 and 1979.
+In 1968, Port Authority of Thailand were crowned Kor Royal Cup winners, which sparked the most successful era in the club's history as they went on to win six Kor Royal Cup titles between 1968 and 1979.
 Port also had plenty of success in the Queen's Cup, winning it 4 times in succession from 1977 to 1980.
-Following the 1980 Queen's Cup win, Port Authority of Thailand F.C. won four trophies in 13 years.
+Following the 1980 Queen's Cup win, Port Authority of Thailand won four trophies in 13 years.

-2009–2010: Development of club's name and FA Cup Title
+2009–2010: Development of club's name and cup champions

-At the start of the 2009 Thailand Premier League season, the club changed its name from Port Authority of Thailand F.C. to Thai Port F.C., The name change was introduced to be in line with the new Football Association of Thailand regulations that meant all teams in the top flight must be registered as limited companies.
+At the start of the 2009 Thailand Premier League season, the club changed its name from Port Authority of Thailand to Thai Port Football Club, The name change was introduced to be in line with the new Football Association of Thailand regulations that meant all teams in the top flight must be registered as limited companies.

-In the same year, Thai Port F.C. ended a 16-year wait for a trophy when they were victorious in the 2009 Thai FA Cup Final.
-Thai Port F.C. opponents on the day at Suphachalasai Stadium were BEC Tero.
-The match finished 1–1 after extra time, with Thai Port F.C. winning the penalty shoot out 5–4.
-Pipat Thonkanya scored the decisive spot kick after Port keeper Pattarakorn had saved BEC Tero's fifth penalty.